thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 | Software Components | -75006 | 2399 |
 | Verification Service Indicator | -75010 | 2400 |
 {: #tab-claim-map title="Claim key mappings"}

+The new profile introduces two further changes:
+* the "Boot Seed" claim is now optional and variable length (see {{sec-boot-seed}}),
+* the "No Software Measurements" claim has been retired.

 Unless compatibility with existing infrastructure is a concern, emitters (e.g., devices that implement the PSA Attestation API) SHOULD produce tokens with